Planning a trip to Chanshal Pass in Pabbar Valley? This travel guide is all you need!

-“Shimla district’s highest motorable pass?
+“Shimla district’s highest motorable pass?”
 Are you sure?
 Where is it?
-I’ve never heard of this name Chanshal Pass before.”
+I’ve never heard of this name before.”

-I remember fairly well how my friend responded as I told him about our plan of spending a few days together in Pabbar Valley, and visit Chanshal Pass.
-I was on a (nearly) 1-month solo road trip across the Shimla district, in Himachal Pradesh, the last few days of which I carefully planned with an old school friend.
+I fairly remember how my friend responded on the phone as I told him about Chanshal Pass in Pabbar Valley.
+I was on a 1-month solo road trip across the Shimla district, in Himachal Pradesh, the last few days of which I planned to spend with an old friend.

-The highest pass (and in fact the highest peak of ‘Chanshal Peak’, that can be walked from Chanshal Pass) remains the highest point in Shimla district.
-From the top, it offers enthralling panoramic views of the valley and a fairly lesser crowd of tourist, as compared to other passes in Himachal, makes it one of the top places (at least for me) to visit in Himachal Pradesh.
+Chanshal Pass (and ‘Chanshal Peak’ that can be walked from The Pass) remains the highest point in Shimla district.
+From the top, it offers enthralling panoramic views of the valley.
+It is a fairly offbeat place, as compared to other places in Himachal Pradesh, making it (at least for me) one of the top places to visit in Himachal Pradesh.

-The drive to Chanshal Pass is quite scenic too and a trip is highly recommended to those having a keen interest in off-roading and photographing offbeat landscapes.
+The drive from Delhi to Chanshal Pass (particularly when you enter Pabbar Valley) is quite scenic too.
+And a trip is highly recommended to those having a keen interest in off-roading and photographing offbeat landscapes.

 Even though the town of Rohru (which is only about 50km from Chanshal Pass) is one of the major towns in Himachal, anything that’s East of Rohru remains pretty much remote.

 Larot is about 15km before Chanshal Pass and has many accommodation options.
-Whether driving or coming in public transport, Larot remains everyone’s basecamp.
+Whether driving or coming by public transport, Larot remains everyone’s base camp.
 Spend a night in Larot and catch a local shared taxi to Chanshal Pass and back, the next morning.

 - There are no ATMs in Larot.
 The last ATM you will find on this route will be in Chirgaon, but it’s always a good idea to get the cash out in Rohru.